Sam-zq/URR-HIE/README.md

 ## Contact

-For questions about the implementation or experimental settings, contact Xinwei Li at `lixinwei@hpu.edu.cn`.
+For questions about the implementation or experimental settings, contact Xinwei Li at `sam111@hpu.edu.cn`.